google.com, pub-5059501654592326, DIRECT, f08c47fec0942fa0

-Next I ran some Very Vanilla cardstock through my Big Shot machine with the embossing folder.
+First I ran some Very Vanilla cardstock through my Stampin' Cut and Emboss Machine machine with the embossing folder.
 I trimmed the element to fit on the left hand side of my card front and popped it up with Mini Stampin' Dimensionals.

-Using some of the ribbon, I wrapped it around twice then tied a piece around the Very Vanilla embossed image and made a bow.
+Using some of the ribbon, I wrapped it around twice then tied a piece around the Very Vanilla embossed image in a bow.

-Then I mounted the cake image to the right using Stampin' Dimensionals
+Then I mounted the sentiment image to the right of the embossed image panel.

 Tip: If you wanted to make the embossed image stand out more, you could ink it or turn it over and treat it as I have on this Manhattan Rose element.

-I made another card as an order for a lady and have featured it on Susan's Saga if you would like to see that.
+I made another card as an order for a lady and have featured it on SusanSalutations blog if you would like to see that.
 It features its own envelope as it is quite a 3d greeting.

 May the wedding lead to a strong and happy marriage, filled with blessings!